saneley/cse360_projectproject/README.md

 # cse360_project
-Project!
-Project.
-This is the repository for the Spring 2024 CSE360 Project.
+This is the repository for Team 23's Spring 2024 CSE360 Project.